Best Golf Wedges for Mid Handicappers of 2023

 Although there is nothing official according to governing golf bodies such as the USGA, golfers commonly believe the handicap of a mid handicap golfer is roughly 11-20.

-Mid handicappers are known as inconsistent golfers that routinely score anywhere between 80-95 strokes per round.
 Increasing distance and shaving short game strokes are two areas where mid handicappers can improve and make it to the next level.

 Golfers with single digit-handicaps are referred to as low handicappers.
 Players who routinely shoot par or better for their round are considered to be scratch golfers.
-High handicappers average 100 strokes or more for each round, giving them a handicap that reaches over 20.